 - Does explaining influence the relative contributions of observed evidence vs. currently-held beliefs in children’s learning and generalization?

 - Can explaining prompt children to privilege hidden, but inductively-rich properties over salient surface similarities?

 - Does explaining promote a bias to prefer simple hypotheses over complex ones?

 - Does explaining facilitate abstraction and foster the acquisition of abstract concepts?

 - How can we better integrate empirical findings on the role of explanation on early learning with theoretical perspectives from computational modeling?

 - Does explanation impact learning by changing the hypotheses that children initially generate in response to a problem?
-Or does it change how they evaluate (or assign probabilities to) alternative hypotheses after the fact?

 - What is the relationship between explanation and understanding?
 Must an explanation be true in order to invoke understanding?